-Amoxicillin and clavulanate potassium tablets USP, 500 mg/125 mg are available as white, oblongshaped, biconvex, film-coated tablets, debossed "93" on one side and "2274" on the other side.
-Each tablet contains 500 mg amoxicillin as the trihydrate and 125 mg of clavulanic acid as the potassium salt.
-They are available in bottles of 20.
+Amoxicillin and clavulanate potassium tablets USP, 500 mg/125 mg are available as white, oblong-shaped, biconvex, film-coated tablets, debossed "93" on one side and "2274" on the other side.
+Each tablet contains 500 mg amoxicillin as the trihydrate and 125 mg clavulanic acid as the potassium salt.